 In the end, I edited the file to make it work on DreamCompute and also truncated some data that the grains subsystem already has.

-My original objective was to get a list of security-groups the VM was assigned.
+the VM was assigned.
 Unfortunately the API doesn’t give that information yet.
 Hopefully I’ll find a way to get that information some day.

 Get OpenStack instance detail using Salt